pvanand07/Udacity_project_pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Description
 The "Explore US Bikeshare Data" project is aimed at exploring and analyzing bikeshare data from three cities in the United States.
-The project utilizes Python programming language and provides a user-friendly interface to interact with the data.
+The project utilizes Python programming language, librarirs sunch as pandas and numpy and provides a user-friendly interface to interact with the data.

 The main functionalities of the project include:
 1. Getting user input to specify the city, month, and day for analysis.